Complying superannuation income streams are either account-based or non-account based.

 Lifetime income streams provide security through a guaranteed income, and eliminate any longevity risk as the member can’t outlive their money, which could occur with a term certain income stream.
 However, they are inflexible products in that access to the capital is extremely limited.

 Generally, products with a residual capital value are not offered.
 Some life insurance companies may offer products with a ‘guarantee period’ which provide insurance against a large loss of capital due to the member’s early death.
-This is an optional feature, which of course results in a lower income payments.
+This is an optional feature, which of course results in lower income payments.

 If the member dies during the guarantee period and hasn’t nominated a reversionary beneficiary, the remaining guaranteed income payment will be converted into a lump sum.
 If the member has nominated a reversionary beneficiary, the guarantee applies where both member and reversionary beneficiary die before the end of the guarantee period.